Paint a Metal Filing Cabinet: 6 Steps for a New Look

 Beyond a simple color change, a painted filing cabinet offers a canvas for endless creativity, allowing you to personalize your workspace further.

-- Functional Art: Consider adding stencils, decals, or even hand-painted designs to transform your cabinet into a unique art piece that reflects your personality.
+• Functional Art: Consider adding stencils, decals, or even hand-painted designs to improve your cabinet into a unique art piece that reflects your personality.

 By thinking outside the box, your once-dull filing cabinet can become a statement piece that enhances both the utility and beauty of your office.